The Real Poop

 There are even normal, everyday jobs like nursing, public relations, and automotive maintenance.
 If you're not front-line agent material, you can still be a gun- and badge-toting member of the FBI.

-Being an FBI Special Agent is where the real action is.
-Dale Cooper?
-FBI Special Agent.
-Fox Mulder and Dana Scully?
-FBI Special Agents.
-Clarice Starling?
-Well, she was just a trainee at first, but eventually she became a full-fledged FBI Special Agent.
-Special Agents are the ones who man the field offices and go out on assignments to solve cases and enforce federal laws.
-They get to do exciting stuff like gather evidence and intelligence, make arrests, and testify in court.
+Now the main event: being an FBI Special Agent is where the real action is.
+Most of the Feds you see on TV are portraying those agents.
+Special Agents are the ones who maintain the field offices and go out on assignments to solve cases and enforce federal laws.
+They get to do field work (exciting stuff) like gather evidence and intelligence, make arrests, and testify in court.

-So there’s a lot of different ways to go if you want to become an FBI Special Agent.
-Don’t just assume that knowing which area of the FBI you’d enjoy working in means that you’re set to go, though.
-There are super strict requirements involved, and your background needs to be squeaky clean.
-Why all the fuss?
-Most of the paranoia is due to National Security concerns, but really we have J. Edgar Hoover to thank.
+There are lots of different ways to go if you want to become an FBI Special Agent.
+From counterterrorism to organized crime to drug trafficking, federal agents spend their days fighting the good fight on the streets of America (and many other countries).
+Don't just assume that knowing which area of the FBI you'd enjoy working in means that you're set to go, though.